 Top Misconfiguration: Possible CSRF (Cross-Site Request Forgery) attacks on Jenkins, which force an end-user to execute unwanted actions on Jenkins.

 How to avoid it: Configure CSRF protection on Jenkins.
 This requires that for any actions resulting in modifications, a specific token (called crumb in Jenkins) will be provided so the user it was created for can be identified.

 As seen above, there are multiple attack vectors for a Jenkins install.
 Attackers could gain access using IAM, application code, the Jenkins Controller, or externally via CSRF.
-There are multiple ways to secure Jenkins from these attacks.
-The remedies listed here keep in mind the type of attack and address them appropriately.
+There are multiple ways to secure Jenkins CI CD from these attacks.
+The remedies listed here to keep in mind the type of attack and address them appropriately.
 There are many other such attacks to keep an eye on.
 What’s important is to have a security posture that keeps adapting according to changes in attacks.

 Security tools that secure applications in production aren’t built for these kinds of tasks.
 What is needed is a supply chain-aware security solution that understands the different components and players across the entire supply chain.
 Things like the Jenkins Controller, code coming from known and unknown identities, and builds that violate privileges.

 By being aware of the security risks facing Jenkins and leveraging the appropriate security tooling to guard against them, you can bolster your software supply chain.
 In a world where a company’s reputation can be tarnished with just one incident (hint: SolarWinds) all organizations need to take appropriate actions to secure their software supply chain from these attacks.

 What is GitLab GitLab is a free open-source service designed to manage and share code in a distributed version control…

 The SolarWinds Attack Was the Industry’s Wakeup Call The new wave of software supply chain attacks that targeted SolarWinds, Codecov,…